 In wines, this terroir tends to translate into aromas of juniper, lavender, rosemary, sage and thyme (no parsley, though).
 Often, they lend “resinous”, “earthy” or even “barnyard-like” qualities to the final product.

 Often, you’ll see the term used “garrigues” in appellations or on labels to telegraph this wild scrubland influence.

-Our own Garrigue aims to capture the terroir of the wild Mediterranean coast—without any of the alcohol found in a traditional wine.
+Our own Garrigue, a Proxies Club limited release, aims to capture the terroir of the wild Mediterranean coast—without any of the alcohol found in a traditional wine.
 This big, fresh red features pomegranate and raspberry blend with rich syrah grapes for a robust-yet-fruity base complemented by a hint of floral lavender, cooling licorice, a touch of smoke from lapsang souchong, and a hit of spice on the finish courtesy of black peppercorn.

-Garrigue is a limited-edition Proxies Club selection.
-Order yours today.
+Garrigue was a limited-edition Proxies Club selection.
+Join the Club today.